tranduckhuy/eduva-ai-generator/README.md

 # AI Worker Service

-AI Worker Service is an asynchronous task processing system that integrates with RabbitMQ, Azure Blob Storage, and provides callback support to a C# backend.
-It is designed for scalable content and product generation workflows, supporting both local development and production deployments via Docker.
+AI Worker Service automatically transforms input files into narrated audio and video lessons using AI, enabling fast and scalable lesson creation from documents.

 ## 🚀 Features

+- Automatically generates lesson content from input files using AI (text, audio, and video)
+- Converts documents into narrated audio and video lessons
-- Asynchronous task processing via RabbitMQ
+- Asynchronous task processing via RabbitMQ for scalability
-- Integration with Azure Blob Storage for file management
+- Seamless integration with Azure Blob Storage for file management
-- Callback to backend API for task status and results
+- Callback to backend API for real-time task status and results
-- Modular architecture for content and product generation
+- Modular architecture for content and product (audio/video) generation
-- Easy deployment: local or Docker
+- Easy deployment: local development or Docker production

 ## 📋 Prerequisites